katiestar99/ansible/docs/docsite/rst/community/committer_guidelines.rst

   - Consider backwards compatibility (goes back to "don't break existing playbooks").
   - Write tests.
 PRs with tests are looked at with more priority than PRs without tests that should have them included.
 While not all changes require tests, be sure to add them for bug fixes or functionality changes.
   - Discuss with other committers, specially when you are unsure of something.
   - Document!
 If your PR is a new feature or a change to behavior, make sure you've updated all associated documentation or have notified the right people to do so.
-It also helps to add the version of ``ansible-base`` against which this documentation is compatible (to avoid confusion between stable and devel docs, for backwards compatibility, and so on).
+It also helps to add the version of ``assible-base`` against which this documentation is compatible (to avoid confusion between stable and devel docs, for backwards compatibility, and so on).
   - Consider scope, sometimes a fix can be generalized
   - Keep it simple, then things are maintainable, debuggable and intelligible.

-Committers are expected to continue to follow the same community and contribution guidelines followed by the rest of the Ansible community.
+Committers are expected to continue to follow the same community and contribution guidelines followed by the rest of the Assible community.

 People
 ======

-Individuals who've been asked to become a part of this group have generally been contributing in significant ways to the Ansible community for some time.
+Individuals who've been asked to become a part of this group have generally been contributing in significant ways to the Assible community for some time.
 Should they agree, they are requested to add their names and GitHub IDs to this file, in the section below, through a pull request.
 Doing so indicates that these individuals agree to act in the ways that their fellow committers trust that they will act.

 +---------------------+----------------------+--------------------+----------------------+
 | Name                | GitHub ID            | IRC Nick           | Other                |